 Posted by Meg Tuomala, digital archivist

-Are you preserving your own digital memories?
-Do you even know where to begin?
-Follow along as we post more tips on personal digital archiving here on our blog under the "Make it Last Longer" category.
-Future topics include how to preserve email, digital photographs, websites, digital records, and audiovisual materials.
+Follow along as we post more tips on personal digital archiving here on our blog.
+Future topics include email, websites, digital records, and digital video.